jsenv/core/docs/contributors/README.md

 Welcome in jsenv documentation for contributors!

-This documentation is for people who wants to improve jsenv.
-The requested changes usually takes the form of a pull request on this repository.
+This documentation contains detailed information about the codebase that should help everyone to contribute to it.

 **This rest of this documentation is not ready yet.**